What Makes the Short Inca Trail Trek So Special?

 Where do you sleep after hiking the Short Inca Trail?

-After hiking the fantastic walk of the Short Inca Trail in Machu Picchu, we board the bus service that goes to Machupicchu Pueblo.
+After hiking the fantastic Short Inca Trail to Machu Picchu, we board the bus to Machu Picchu Pueblo.

 Hikers on the Short Inca Trail sleep in a three-star hotel in Machupicchu Pueblo.
-We work with the best three-star hotels, which are free of train noise and have a good location in the center of Machupicchu Pueblo.
+We work with the best three-star hotels, which are free of train noise and well located in the center of Machupicchu Pueblo.
 We also have the best options for upgrading service to four- and five-star hotels.

 Sacred Valley Short Inca Trail 3 Day